AnwarMP/LetItFly/README.md

 "Let It Fly" is an airport shuttle service platform connecting passengers with drivers for seamless, safe, and affordable transportation to and from Bay Area airports.

+### Use the `version/dockerized` branch with updated instructions to run full release, the following is for development on main

 ## Prerequisites

 Make sure you have the following installed: